webrecorder/specs/README.md

 Please open GitHub issues with any thoughts/suggestions/comments.

-## Tools for creating WACZ
+## Tools for creating and using WACZ

-The [py-wacz](./py-wacz) subdirectory contains a proof-of-concept Python tool for creating a WACZ file from existing WARCs.
+* The [py-wacz](https://github.com/webrecorder/py-wacz) repository contains the main reference Python library for creating a WACZ file from existing WARCs.
+The library can also be installed via `pip install wacz`

+* The [wabac.js](https://github.com/webrecorder/wabac.js) contains support for reading WACZ files in the browser.

+* The [archiveweb.page](https://github.com/webrecorder/archiveweb.page) extension contains support for creating WACZ files in the browser, and uses wabac.js for importing existing WACZ files.

 # Motivation